Tajammu al-Arabi: History

 Its composition had a background in local tribal militias and in Gaddafi's mercenary forces that operated in the Sahel during the 1970s and 1980s, especially in Chad.
 Although remote origins of this grouping are uncertain, the organization could have its origins in Libya's Islamic Legion and its missionary da'wa, who were inspired by a racist ideology and reduced the causes of the Sahelian chaos of the 1970s and 1980s to "Arabs versus Africans.”

 In 1980 Nimeiry appointed Ahmed Ibrahim Diraige as Governor of Darfur, the first Fur to hold the post since Ali Dinar.
 During the 1980s, the Furs gained greater representation in local government, occupying most of its posts and institutions, something that displeased Arab Darfurians.
 Between 1984 and 1985 a horrific famine devastated Darfur, causing more than 100,000 deaths and many more displaced.
 Famine, drought and the struggle for the region's natural resources sparked peasant revolts and encouraged ethnic conflicts between the nomadic Arab camel herders of Sudan and Chad and the more sedentary native Furs.
-Interethnic tensions escalated to the point of war by 1987.
+Interethnic tensions escalated to the point of conflict by 1987.
 That year a group of Arab tribal leaders from Darfur, using the rubric Tajammu al-Arabi, addressed an open letter to Sadiq al-Mahdi denouncing an underrepresentation in regional government.
 Despite rising tensions, al-Mahdi ignored Tajammu al-Arabi's demands and appointed Tijani Sese, a Fur, as governor.
 Tajammu al-Arabi interpreted this as a provocation and in response published a manifesto titled "Quraysh 1".
 This manifesto, which became the organization's political-military program, openly advocated the destruction of the regional government and the murder of black tribal leaders.
 The manifesto was published in October 1987 and its signatories included Abdalla Masar, Sharif Ali Jagar, Ibrahim Yagoub, Hesain Hasan Basha, Nazir Hanid Beito, Tajeldin Ahmed Alhilo, Ayoub El Baloula, Mohamed Khawif Alshitali, Zakaria Ibrahim Abu Lehao, Mohamed Zakaria Daldoum, Nazir Alhadi Eisa Dabaka, Altayib Abu Shama, Sindika Dawood, Haroun Ali Sanusi, Dr. Omer Abdel Jabbar, Abdalla Yahia, Sulaiman Jabir Abbaker, Nazir Mohamed Yagoub Alumda, Hamid Mohamed Kheiralla, Mohamed Aldouma Omer, Abdelrahman Ali Abdelnabi, Ahmed Shahata Ahmed, Abubaker Abbo Amin, Jabir Ahmed Alreyyah.
 The proclamation marked an escalation in the ethnic conflict and is considered to have marked the start of the War of the Tribes.